Cover Image for How to Take Dating Pictures by Yourself: A Man's Guide to Better Matches

 • Brighten shadows without overexposing highlights

-• Sharpen eyes specifically—they're the first feature people notice
+• Sharpen eyes specifically.
+They're the first feature people notice

 • Adjust warmth based on your skin tone and outfit colours